Police Blotter: May 11, 2022

 FELONY ARRESTS

-Jaiden Robinson, 24, of the 1700 block of Reagan Way, Yuba City, was arrested by the Yuba City Police Department at 1:34 p.m.
-May 9 at Clark Avenue and Rosalind, on suspicion of receiving known stolen property.
-He was booked into Sutter County Jail.
+Andree D. Reese, 31, of the 100 block of Central Street, Maxwell, was arrested by the California Highway Patrol at 8:51 p.m.
+May 5 on the southbound Interstate 5 offramp to Husted Road on suspicion of criminal threats, driving under the influence of drugs or alcohol with a prior DUI conviction, driving without a license and resisting arrest.
+He was booked into the Colusa County Jail.

+Leon R. Holt Jr., 51, of Lassen Avenue, Chico, was arrested by the Colusa County Sheriff’s Office at 3:18 p.m.
+May 7 on State Route 45 at Wintun Road on suspicion of taking a vehicle without the owner’s consent and possession of a controlled substance.
+He was booked into the Colusa County Jail.

+Daniel Lesbouine, 52, transient, was arrested by the Williams Police Department at 8:59 p.m.
+May 7 in the 300 block of Vann Street in Williams on suspicion of criminal threats, brandishing a weapon and public intoxication.
+He was booked into the Colusa County Jail.

-Jerry Kelley, 38, of the 4100 block of Butte House Road, Yuba City, was arrested by the Sutter County Sheriff’s Office at 5:04 p.m.
-May 9 at Butte House Road and Howlett, on suspicion of assault with a firearm on a person and inflicting corporal injury on a spouse/cohabitant involved in a dating relationship.
-He was booked into Sutter County Jail.
+Alberto C. Villarreal, 30, of the 900 block of Woodward Avenue, Orland, was arrested by the Colusa County District Attorney’s Office at 4 p.m.
+May 9 in the 900 block of Woodward Avenue in Orland on suspicion of lewd and lascivious acts with a minor child under specific circumstances, communication with a minor with the intent to obtain the child and two outstanding warrants.
+He was booked into the Colusa County Jail.

 DUI ARRESTS